What support is available?

 The assessment team must maintain a formal relationship with you throughout the process, but they will do what they can to put you at ease.
 They will explain each stage of the assessment to you and give you the chance to ask questions.
 Your performance assessment officer will give you details of your assessment, including a timetable, in advance.
 They will be happy to talk you through each stage.
 They will also attend the assessment where they can answer your questions.

-Regular breaks will be scheduled.
-But you can also ask for a break at any time.
+Regular breaks will be scheduled, however you can also ask for a break at any time.

 Bringing a supporter